 In cooperation with the Literaturhaus Stuttgart

-Generously supported by the Robert Bosch Stiftung GmbH, Daimler AG, Holtzbrinck Publishing Group, and the Berthold Leibinger Stiftung GmbH
+Generously supported by the Robert Bosch Stiftung GmbH, Holtzbrinck Publishing Group, and the Berthold Leibinger Stiftung GmbH

 How should the West manage its increasingly complex relationships with China?
 This is the central question that this discussion among leading American China-specialist David Shambaugh and distinguished former German ambassador to China Michael Schaefer, will address.
 Shambaugh claims that America’s and Europe’s relations with China share some commonalities that the transatlantic partners should pursue in tandem, while in other areas they compete with each other.
 Is there, in fact, a common set of priorities that Washington and the EU should pursue in common vis-à-vis Beijing – or should each side pursue its own interests?
 Do the US and EU have a “grand strategy” that guides their approaches to China?
 What are Beijing’s strategies and priorities in its dealings with the US and Europe?
 Is there sufficient consultation and coordination among Washington and EU governments?
 These are some of the important issues that Shambaugh and Schaefer will explore in this evening's discussion, moderated by the executive director of the American Academy in Berlin, Gary Smith.